tomviering/ill-behaved-learning-curves/README.md

 ## Dependencies

-The function ```download_dependencies''' takes a single string argument that indicates what should be downloaded, extracted, and added to the Matlab path.
+The function `download_dependencies` takes a single string argument that indicates what should be downloaded, extracted, and added to the Matlab path.
 Options are:

 - 'prtools': matlab pattern recognition toolbox - prtools.net (4 mb)
 - 'riskmt': risk monotonicity  - https://github.com/tomviering/RiskMonotonicity/ (20kb)